Setupad/Setupad-Prebid-Mobile-Integration-Documentation/swift_documentation/banner.md

     }
 }
 ```
 `bannerAdUnit` is a `BannerAdUnit` object; to initialize it, use `CONFIG_ID`, and the desired banner size, e.g. 300x250.
-The `setAutoRefreshMillis` is a method for refreshing banners, where the minimum refresh time is 30 seconds.
+The `setAutoRefreshMillis` is a method for refreshing banners, where the minimum refresh time is 30 seconds, and the maximum is 120 seconds.
 `BannerParameters` are used to customize bid requests.
 Using `addBannerViewToView()` function, the banner is attached to the layout, and, using `fetchDemand`, a bid request is made to the Prebid Server.

 ## Adding a banner element to the layout